easytarget/esp32-cjmcu-531-demo/README.md

 * stop using GET requests and move to a streaming protocol.

 ### Issues
+The scanning action is driven by successful sending of the data to the web client.
+Ti is affected by network timeouts, packet drops and delays, these will make the scan action intermittent and somewhat laggy..
+This would be resolved by implementing the data stream/smp plans above.

 I have noticed the CMJU-531 I2C comms seem to lock up infrequently, and needed a full power cycle to resume.
 This has only happened when I'm ireflashing, rebooting and developing on this; it seems stable when left in operation and not being 'messed' with.

 ### Base/Stand/Bracket